WillyWallace/convert_RPG_HATPRO_binaries_to_nc/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] add more binary conversion routines like IWV, LWP, SPC, ...
 - [ ] add meaningful docstrings
 - [ ] make documentation --> readthedocs
 - [ ] enable pip install ...
 - [ ] Released version 1
 - [ ] Add Tests

-See the [open issues](https://github.com/WillyWallace/eval_ac/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/WillyWallace/convert_RPG_HATPRO_binaries_to_nc /issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>